Carpso/CarpsoApp/README.md

         **Troubleshooting Map Errors (`InvalidKeyMapError`, etc.):**
         1.  **Is the key in `.env`?** Is `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY` correctly set and is it the exact key from the Google Cloud Console?
         2.  **BILLING ACCOUNT LINKED & ACTIVE?** This is a very frequent cause.
-        3.  **Maps JavaScript API & Places API ENABLED?** Both must be enabled.
+        3.  **Maps JavaScript API & Places API ENABLED?** Both must be enabled for your project.
         4.  **HTTP Referrers Correct?** Are your dev (`http://localhost:PORT/*`) and production domains correctly listed?
+Are there any typos?
-        5.  **API Restrictions Correct?** Key restricted to "Maps JavaScript API" and "Places API"?
+        5.  **API Restrictions Correct?** Key restricted to **BOTH** "Maps JavaScript API" AND "Places API"?
         6.  **Restart Development Server:** After making changes to `.env`, **restart your Next.js development server** (`npm run dev`).
 Changes to `.env` are not hot-reloaded.
         7.  **Browser Console:** Check the browser's developer console for more specific error messages from Google Maps.
+These messages often provide direct clues.
+        8.  **Google Cloud Console Quotas & Errors:** Check the "APIs & Services" > "Dashboard" in the Google Cloud Console for your project.
+Look for any errors or quota issues related to the Maps APIs.

     *   **Google Generative AI API Key:**
         ```